-Less than 2 weeks left to save $100 on TC Early Stage 2021: Marketing & Fundraising – TechCrunch
+Less than 2 weeks left to save $100 on TC Early Stage 2021: Marketing and Fundraising – TechCrunch

 But it’s more than just listening — all the presentations are highly interactive.
 It’s a rare opportunity to ask questions and get answers from the folks who’ve been there, done that and want to help you move forward.

-We debuted TC Early Stage last year, and it was so well received that we doubled-down in 2021.
+We debuted TC Early Stage last year, and it was so well received that we doubled down in 2021.
 Here’s what Ashley Barrington, the founder of MarketPearl, told us about her experience.

 Here are just two of the high-profile speakers lined up to share their knowledge in July at TC Early Stage 2021.
 We’re adding new speakers every week, so keep checking back.